 - grades, credits, semesters

 Current and former McGill University students are not required to send transcripts by mail.
-McGill's admitting office obtains these directly.
+The Admissions Office can obtain these documents internally.

 2. Academic History Workbook

 This guide describes how to convert grades into McGill-compatible grade points.
-If your institution uses a different grading system, you can consult the following resources:
+If your institution uses a different grading system, you can consult the following resources.
+You may also refer to our FAQ section for more guidance.

 - USA: https://aamc-orange.global.ssl.fastly.net/production/media/filer_public/...